pcamarajr/simple-text-copy/README.md

 1. Hold Alt and click on any text element on a web page
 2. Text is automatically copied to clipboard

+#### Extension Settings

+Access settings by clicking on the extension icon in your toolbar:

+- **Enable/Disable**: Quickly toggle the extension on/off without uninstalling
+- **Merge with Clipboard**: Combine newly copied text with existing clipboard content
+- **Open Options**: Access additional settings like separator configuration

+#### Clipboard Merge Functionality

+For data collection and spreadsheet workflows:

+1. Enable "Merge with clipboard" in extension settings
+2. When you copy text with Alt+Click, it will be merged with existing clipboard content
+3. The default separator is a tab character (`\t`), which creates columns when pasted into spreadsheets
+4. You can customize the separator in the options page (e.g., use comma for CSV format)

+Example:
+- If "Some existing text" is in your clipboard
+- And you Alt+Click to copy "New text"
+- Your clipboard will contain: "New text[tab]Some existing text"
+- When pasted into a spreadsheet, it will appear as two separate columns

 ## Figma Plugin